-TapNLink, from the French company IoTize, is the first RF module that directly connects to a microcontroller’s (MCU) debug port to significantly facilitate development and offers an original approach to design.
-In a nutshell, the device, which uses ST’s ST25DV-I2C NFC tag, enables one mobile terminal to read and write data on another device’s MCU.
-This approach is so original, it won Best Emerging Concept at the 2018 NFC Forum Innovation Awards last month.
-TapNLink can also combine NFC and Bluetooth Low Energy (BLE) so users can switch from one to the other when necessary.
-We thus thought it’d be interesting to sit down with IoTize to learn more about this promising technology that its creators describe as “instant and easy connectivity for your embedded application.”
+TapNLink, from the French company IoTize, an ST Authorized Partner, is the first RF module that directly connects to a microcontroller’s (MCU) debug port to facilitate development and offer an original approach to design.
+The product uses an ST25DV-I2C NFC tag to enable a mobile application to read and write on an MCU.
+TapNLink also combines NFC and Bluetooth Low Energy (BLE) so users can switch from one to the other when necessary.
+In a nutshell, IoTize offers a new way to interact with embedded systems.

 TapNLink in Your Embedded System

-Connecting the TapNLink to the debug port of an embedded system is a simple way of creating an almost instantaneous proof-of-concept on existing hardware.
-Engineers don’t need to write new stacks, change the PCB, or create a new design to use NFC and BLE.
-They can take an existing product, plug in a TapNLink, and show what it means to take part in the IoT revolution.
+Connecting TapNLink to the debug port of an embedded system is the door to an almost instantaneous proof-of-concept on existing hardware.
+Engineers don’t need to write new stacks, change the PCB, or create a new design integrating NFC and BLE.
+They can take an existing product and plug in a TapNLink.
 As Francis Lamotte, Founder of IoTize and inventor of the concept, told us:

-“TapNLink can compress the time scale that it takes to develop your proof-of-concept and move to a viable application.
-We are also inverting design principles so the host machine becomes a slave to the RF module and smartphone application to get data faster and more easily, without any major changes to the hardware or existing code.”
+“TapNLink can compress the time scale that it takes to develop your proof-of-concept and move to an application.
+We are also inverting design principles, so the host machine becomes a target of the RF module and smartphone application to get data faster and more easily, without any major changes to the hardware or existing code.”

 Beyond the Debug Port

-However, using the MCU’s debug port is sometimes impossible.
-In certain cases, engineers must work with closed designs that can’t allow such operations.
-As a result, IoTize ensured that its product could also connect to two General Purpose Inputs/Outputs (GPIOs), thus enabling teams to benefit from the same feature set, even if the debug port is unavailable.
-This method uses a “serial agent” similar to the debugging technology present on the STM32 MCUs, with the added advantages of being compatible with any MCU and bringing additional security functionalities.
-Engineers will have to re-link the target firmware with IoTize’s “serial agent,” but it will only be a matter of hours and developers still don’t have to write new code for their system.
+Using the MCU’s debug port is sometimes impossible.
+In some instances, engineers must work with closed designs that can’t allow such operations.
+As a result, IoTize ensured that its product could connect to two General Purpose Inputs/Outputs (GPIOs), thus enabling teams to benefit from the same feature set, even if the debug port is unavailable.
+This method uses a “serial agent” similar to the debugging technology present on STM32 MCUs.
+Engineers will have to re-link the target firmware with IoTize’s “serial agent,” but it will only be a matter of hours.
+Moreover, this approach still means that developers don’t have to write new code for their systems.

-Even if a TapNLink with NFC-only does exist, most engineers will probably adopt the NFC-BLE Primer since Bluetooth Low Energy will facilitate the development of a prototype that can send data to a mobile terminal, and demonstrate cloud features.
-On the other hand, for many local interactions with the system, such as configuring specific parameters, updating the firmware, or verifying an installation, using NFC is a simpler and more practical approach, thanks in part to the ST25DV-I2C tag that’s present in the TapNLink.
+Even if a TapNLink with NFC only does exist, most engineers will probably adopt the NFC-BLE Primer since Bluetooth Low Energy will facilitate the development of a prototype that can send data to a mobile terminal and demonstrate cloud features.
+On the other hand, for many local interactions with the system, using NFC is simpler.
+Indeed, when it comes to configuration or firmware updates, among other things, the ST25DV-I2C tag offers a more practical approach.

 ST25DV-I2C in the TapNLink

-Our ST25DV NFC tags have a dynamic – also called dual – interface, meaning that unlike traditional tags, it’s possible to use the module through the NFC or I2C protocols, which enables new applications that would have previously required more complicated and costly solutions.
-In the case of the TapNLink, the use of the dual interface is original because the module acts as a middleman between the mobile terminal reading the NFC tag and the MCU from the embedded system.
+Our ST25DV NFC tags have a dynamic – also called dual – interface, meaning that, unlike traditional tags, it’s possible to use the module through the NFC or I2C protocols, which enables new applications that would have previously required more complicated and costly solutions.
+In the TapNLink, the dual interface is a middleman between the application reading the NFC tag and the MCU.

-IoTize also uses the 64 kBit EEPROM version of the ST25DV-I2C, which at launch was the highest capacity nonvolatile memory for an NFC Tag.
-The memory stores a link to the Google Play Store, so users accessing the module for the first time automatically get the right mobile application without waking up the whole system or requiring more power than what the smartphone provides as it reads the NFC tag.
-The TapNLink also uses the tag’s internal memory to accelerate communication from the host MCU to the mobile device, and vice versa.
-Furthermore, another critical feature of the ST25DV-I2C is its fast transfer mode, thanks to its 256-byte buffer that serves as a cache to optimize operations.
+IoTize uses the 64 kb EEPROM version of the ST25DV-I2C.
+The memory stores a link to app stores, so users accessing the module for the first time automatically get the proper application without waking up the whole system or requiring more power than what the smartphone provides as it reads the NFC tag.
+The TapNLink also uses the tag’s internal memory to accelerate communication between the host MCU and the mobile device.
+Furthermore, the ST25DV-I2C provides a fast transfer mode.
+In a nutshell, its 256-byte buffer serves as a cache to optimize operations.
 Steve Gussenhoven, IoTize Marcom Manager, actually explained that:

 “When we demo the TapNLink to the public, we find that the ST25DV-I2C is very responsive.
-Wake-up times are surprisingly fast, and it’s really a tap-and-connect experience, rather than a tap-hold-connect feeling.
-We did spend time optimizing and validating our antenna design to offer optimal performances to our customers, but it’d amount to nothing if the ST tag didn’t also perform so well.”
+Wake-up times are surprisingly fast, and it’s a tap-and-connect experience rather than a tap-hold-connect feeling.
+We did spend time optimizing and validating our antenna design to offer optimal performances to our customers, but it’d amount to nothing if the ST tag were slow.”

 Security in Your Device

 TapNLink takes care of the wireless modules, antenna design, and performance optimization, as well as one critical feature that engineering teams may overlook: security.
-There are inherent risks to using the debug port or connecting directly to the GPIOs of an MCU.
-In most cases, few have access to a proof-of-concept and the data it contains is usually harmless, meaning that security isn’t always a major priority.
-However, it should never be an afterthought, even during early prototyping, which also explains why IoTize is so fond of the ST25DV-I2C.
-For instance, with our NFC tag, TapNLink can ensure that all wireless modules (NFC and BLE for instance) are asleep to avoid drawing unnecessary attention.
-Then, when a user taps a mobile device, it powers the NFC Tag, which will only wake the Bluetooth module if the proper keys are exchanged.
+There are inherent risks to using the debug port or connecting directly to an MCU’s GPIOs.
+When working on a proof-of-concept, the data transferred is usually harmless, meaning that security isn’t a major priority.
+However, it should never be an afterthought, which explains why IoTize is fond of the ST25DV-I2C.
+With our NFC tag, TapNLink can ensure that all wireless modules (NFC and BLE, for instance) are asleep to avoid sniffers.
+Hackers often use sniffers to detect active wireless networks before checking for vulnerabilities.
+The Bluetooth module is also up if the user reads the NFC Tag and exchanges encryption keys.

-The TapNLink also offers a Simulated Secure Serial Port, or S3P, which works as an alternative to Arms’ Serial Wire Debug interface (SWD).
+Another feature that makes the TapNLink practical is the Simulated Secure Serial Port, or S3P, which works as an alternative to Arm’s Serial Wire Debug interface (SWD).
 Any developer with experience in embedded systems will most likely be familiar with the latter.
-It allows a direct communication through the debug port to quickly get access to the memory map, among other things, but there’s no encryption scheme, and even Arm recommends a dedicated logic in the form of a Debug Authentication Module, which isn’t always present or practical.
-Alternatively, S3P from IoTize comes with the TapNLink to ensure that data exchanges between the module and the MCU are encrypted using an AES–128 scheme, while also filtering memory addresses to reduce the risk of a mishap.
-In fact, the device uses the internal RAM of the ST25DV-I2C to exchange dynamic keys, thus benefiting from the ST NFC module to optimize security operations.
+It allows direct communication through the debug port to access the memory map quickly, among other things.
+The problem is that SWD offers no encryption scheme.
+Even Arm recommends a dedicated logic in the form of a Debug Authentication Module, which isn’t always present or practical.
+Alternatively, TapNLink provides S3P to secure data exchanges between the IoTize module and the MCU using an AES–128 scheme.
+The technology also filters memory addresses to reduce the risk of a mishap.
+Moreover, the device uses the internal RAM of the ST25DV-I2C to exchange dynamic keys, further optimizing security operations.

 Where to Start?